Illinois Compiled Statutes

 (5) the ability to provide each participant who

-successfully completes an approved program with a certificate of completion signed by the administrator of a licensed education provider on forms provided by the Department;
+successfully completes an approved program with a certificate of completion signed by the administrator of a licensed education provider in a manner prescribed by the Department; the certificate of completion shall include the program that was completed, the completion date, the course number, and the student's and education provider's license numbers;

 (6) a written policy dealing with procedures for the